Author Guidelines

 13. Ensure that the attached images are of high quality (appropriate font size, resolution, and clear outline).
 Figures, tables, and charts should be centred within the text.
 If larger, they can be placed in the middle of the page.

-Guidelines for Writing the Article Body
+Guidelines for Writing Article Bodies

 Quotation and References